Superalgos/Superalgos/CONTRIBUTING.md

 As you engage with other developers and the Core Team, we will get to know you and develop a relationship, so that you may later participate in core development tasks.

-Please join the [Develop Telkegram Group](https://t.me/superalgosdevelop), let us know about your progress and ask any questions you may have.
+Please join the [Develop Telegram Group](https://t.me/superalgosdevelop), let us know about your progress and ask any questions you may have.